These guides are AI-generated educational summaries — not legal or medical advice.

 Not accounting for multiple scars collectively contributing to disfigurement

-Why: Under CFR Note (5), disfigurement characteristics do NOT all need to come from a single scar.
+Under CFR Note (5), disfigurement characteristics do NOT all need to come from a single scar.
 Veterans with multiple smaller scars may collectively have enough characteristics for a higher rating but miss out because they present scars in isolation.

-Do this instead: When asked about disfigurement, say: 'Looking at all my scars together - the scar on my left cheek contributes hyperpigmentation, the scar near my eye contributes an elevated contour, and the scar on my forehead shows induration - together that's three characteristics.'
+Instead: When asked about disfigurement, say: 'Looking at all my scars together - the scar on my left cheek contributes hyperpigmentation, the scar near my eye contributes an elevated contour, and the scar on my forehead shows induration - together that's three characteristics.'
 Encourage the examiner to assess them collectively.

 Impact: 30%, 50%, 80% (DC 7800)